DennisN22042003/weatherAPI/README.md

 ## 🚀 Project Objectives

-- Integrate a 3rd-party weather API (like Visual Crossing)
+- Integrate a 3rd-party weather API (like Visual Crossing) or any relevant
 - Cache responses using **Redis**
 - Securely manage secrets with **environment variables**
 - Handle errors and invalid inputs gracefully